TesfayeAdugna/Erdata-App/README.md

 1. Admins can post children information
 2. User2 and user1 can see children profiles and donate
 3. User1 have additional privilege to suggest a child to be helped

+**As a volunteer I want to find street kids in Ethiopia so that I can directly donate some money and  help them.**

 <!--Table-->
 ## Collaborators